Azure Databricks status updated

 IsDown monitors Azure Databricks and all their 11 components that can be affected by an outage.
 IsDown allows you to filter the notifications and status page alerts based on the components you care about.
 For example, you can choose which components or regions affect your business and filter out all other outages.
 This way you avoid alert fatigue in your team.

 Add all your dependencies to your dashboard.
 IsDown will monitor them in real-time and send you alerts when there is an issue.
-You can also create a status page for a bird-eye view and share it with your team.
+You can also create a status page for a bird's-eye view and share it with your team.

 Start Monitoring for Free